 In March 2014 Nicky's portrait of Falklands hero Simon Weston OBE was unveiled at the National Portrait Gallery, London.
-The portrait was commissioned by the NPG and the BBC for their joint project the 'People's Project', which gave the public the chance to vote for the person they believed should be honoured with a portrait hanging in the NPG.
+The portrait was commissioned by the NPG and the BBC for their joint project the 'People's Project', which gave the public the chance to vote for the person they believed most deserving of a portrait hanging in the NPG.
 The BBC documented the portrait from the initial meeting of Nicky and Simon, through each 'sitting', to the unveiling of the portrait at the NPG by presenters Fiona Bruce and Dan Snow.
-The one hour programme is due to be aired on BBC 1 on Sunday 13th April.
-The BBC's The One Show also featured a fantastic piece on the unveiling, on Thursday 20th March.
+The one hour programme was featured on BBC 1 on Sunday 13th April 2014.

 Selected Commissions and Collections

 - Royal Mail Group (Her Majesty The Queen)